Edgmont Township, Pennsylvania: Geography

 Edgmont Township lies northwest of the center of Delaware County, with its northern border forming the Chester County line.
 According to the United States Census Bureau, the township has a total area of 25.20 km2, of which 25.14 km2 is land and 0.06 km2, or 0.24%, is water.
 Crum Creek forms the eastern border of the township, and Ridley Creek flows roughly parallel to it 1 mi to the west.

 Edgmont Township is bordered by the townships of Middletown, Upper Providence, Newtown, and Thornbury in Delaware County, and Willistown in Chester County.
 The single largest geographic feature of the township is Ridley Creek State Park, comprising 2600 acre in the eastern part of the township.
-It is a popular destination for a full range of recreational activities, and it is home to the Colonial Pennsylvania Plantation, a colonial farm park staffed from late spring through early fall.
+It is a popular destination for a full range of recreational activities, and it is home to the Colonial Pennsylvania Farmstead, a living history museum where visitors and students can experience colonial farm life in the early 1700s.